RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Method

 {\parskip=5pt \textit{Modify Stage:} This stage employs a three-level autoregressive refinement process while preserving identical behavior to $GT$ decomposition process.
-As detailed in Alg. \ref{alg:gt_decomp}, in the $TP_s$' generation phase, the $GT$ is decomposed hierarchically through a gated mechanism formulated as:
+As detailed in Alg. \ref{alg:gt_decomp}, in the $TPs$' generation phase, the $GT$ is decomposed hierarchically through a gated mechanism formulated as:

-where all $TP_s$ are processed by $tanh()$ activation for value compression.
+where all $TPs$ are processed by $tanh(\cdot)$ activation for value compression.
 Viewed right-to-left, this represents the BEV segmentation map generation process.
 Notably, all but the final residual term (which maintains minimal magnitude) are modulated by Sigmoid gates $\sigma(\theta_i)$.
 To ensure behavioral consistency with $GT$ decomposition, we introduce resolution- and channel-wise learnable residual gating parameters $g_{res}$ at each autoregressive stage (except the final level), dynamically controlling the influence of current $TP_i$ on the accumulated BEV feature $f_{bev\_acc}$.
 Each level's input features aggregate previous residual outputs:

 where $\text{Up}(\cdot)$/$\text{Down}(\cdot)$ denote feature resampling.
 Voxel features obtained via multi-scale downsampling are fused with $f_{bevi}$ as input for spatial enhancement.
 To mitigate conflicts between voxel features and residual accumulations that may introduce high-frequency noise disrupting BEV continuity, we incorporate gating units $g_{vox}$ for voxel features in all cascaded modules inputs (except the drive stage which must use $f_{vox}$ to initialize queries).
 Simultaneously, a learnable position encoding vector $pos_{enc}\in \mathbb{R}^{Z\times X}$, shared across all-scale voxel features through interpolation sampling, is additionally incorporated.
-The Modifier-T shares Driver-T's architecture but introduces: